 CMP COLLEGIATE RIFLE TEAM FEATURE: UNIVERSITY OF AKRON

-January 5, 2021Civilian Marksmanship Program▸The First Shot▸CMP COLLEGIATE RIFLE TEAM FEATURE: UNIVERSITY OF AKRON
+March 5, 2023Civilian Marksmanship Program▸College Connection▸CMP COLLEGIATE RIFLE TEAM FEATURE: UNIVERSITY OF AKRON

 CMP plans to feature each of our country’s great Rifle Teams and learn a little bit more about collegiate rifle marksmanship.
 Stay tuned this week as we feature the University of Akron Rifle Team!

 The University of Akron Zips made their first NCAA Championship appearance as a team in March 2020 – topping a record-setting season that came to an abrupt halt when the pandemic emerged.
-The team was ranked in the Top 10 all season and reached a program-high No. 4.
-The Great America Rifle Conference No. 3 team ranking for 2020 was the highest finish ever achieved by the Zips in the GARC since joining the league in 2015.
+The team was ranked in the Top 10 in the NCAA all season and reached a program-high No. 4.
+The Great America Rifle Conference No. 3 team ranking for 2020 was the highest finish ever achieved by the Zips in the GARC since joining the conference in 2015.

-In 2016, the University of Akron played host to the first NCAA National Championship to include both smallbore and air rifle competitions at the same large venue range – held in the UA Fieldhouse.
-The range built for that inaugural championship now travels to the NCAA host site each year.
+In 2016, the University of Akron played host to the first UA-sponsored NCAA National Championship, which included both smallbore and air rifle competitions at the same large venue range – held in the UA Fieldhouse.
+The range built by the Akron team for that inaugural championship now travels to the NCAA host site each year.
 Now going full circle, the range built by Akron returns to Akron for the 2023 NCAA National Championship.

 Hometown: Canton, Ohio

-College Coach for: The University of Akron, Ohio
+College Coach for: The University of Akron (for a long, long time 😊)